 There are also further offences under the Public Order Act 1986 that are described as "racially or religiously aggravated".
-Section 28 of the Crime and Disorder Act 1998 sets out what it means for an offence to be "racially and religiously aggravated": there must be a demonstration of hostility on the basis of a membership of a racial or religious group or the particular offence must be motivated by the same hostility.
+Section 28 of the Crime and Disorder Act 1998 also defines racial and religiously aggravated offences as a demonstration of hostility on the basis of their membership of a racial or religious group; or motivated by the same hostility.
 Offences that may be racially or religiously aggravated are:

-The offence of causing fear or provocation of violence contrary to Section 4 of the Public Order Act 1986: When a person uses threatening, insulting or abusive words or behaviour; or distributes or displays threatening, insulting or abusive writing, signs or other visible representation, with the intention to cause belief that immediate unlawful violence is imminent, or to provoke it; or to do so in circumstances where such belief would be likely.
+The offence of causing fear or provocation of violence contrary to Section 4 of the Public Order Act 1986: When a person uses threatening, abusive or insulting words or behaviour; or distributes or displays threatening, abusive or insulting writing, signs or other visible representation, with the intention to cause belief that immediate unlawful violence is imminent, or to provoke it; or to do so in circumstances where such belief would be likely.
 The offence can be committed in public or in private but not in a "dwelling" or living accommodation.

-The term "writing" covers typing, printing, lithography, photography and other means of reproducing words.
-"Displays", read in the context of the Section 4 of the Public Order Act 1986, would require it to be publicly visible, that is, not in a home.
+The term 'writing' covers typing, printing, lithography, photography and other means of reproducing words.
+'Displays', read in the context of the Section 4 of the Public Order Act 1986, would require it to be publicly visible, that is, not in a home.

-Causing harassment, alarm or distress contrary to Section 5 of the Public Order Act 1986: Where a person uses threatening or abusive words or behaviour; or distributes or displays threatening or abusive writing, signs or similar, within the hearing or sight of a person who is likely to be caused harassment, alarm or distress as a result.
+Causing harassment, alarm or distress contrary to

+Section 5 of the Public Order Act 1986: Where a person uses threatening, abusive or insulting words or behaviour; or distributes or displays threatening, abusive or insulting writing, signs or similar, within the hearing or sight of a person who is likely to be caused harassment, alarm or distress as a result.

 It is a defence to prove that the accused had no reason to believe that there were people within hearing or sight likely to be affected, or that he was inside a home and was similarly out of sight and earshot.
-It is also a defence to argue that the conduct was "reasonable" in the circumstances.
+It is also a defence to argue that the conduct was 'reasonable' in the circumstances.
 No proof of the conduct being actually heard or seen is required.
-But the prosecution must prove that the defendant intended to be threatening, insulting, abusive or disorderly, or was subjectively aware that his or her conduct could be characterised that way.
+But the prosecution must prove that the defendant intended to be threatening, abusive, insulting or disorderly, or was subjectively aware that his or her conduct could be characterised that way.

-Intentionally causing harassment, alarm or distress contrary to Section 4A of the Public Order
+Intentionally causing harassment, alarm or distress contrary to Section 4A of the Public

-Act 1986: This offence is in fact a more serious alternative to Section 5.
-It involves conduct similar to that outlawed by Section 5 but in addition requires proof of intention to cause harassment, alarm or distress and proof that harassment, alarm or distress was actually caused.
+Order Act 1986: This offence, a more serious alternative to Section 5, requires proof of intention to cause harassment, alarm or distress and that harassment, alarm or distress was actually caused.
 The defendant can claim in defence that the act was carried out in a home in the belief that it was out of sight or earshot, or that the conduct was reasonable.

 For example: A satirical animation depicting an identifiable person desecrating a religious symbol may involve the use of insulting words that cause distress to that person.
 If the use of the insulting words are considered unreasonable then this may constitute an offence under the Public Order Act 1986 if it was conducted outside a home.
 Further, if the artist demonstrates hostility towards the subject on the basis of their membership of a particular religious group then this may amount to a religiously aggravated public order offence.
 The courts have said that distress requires "real emotional disturbance or upset," while harassment must be "real" as opposed to "trivial".
-Whether particular words or actions are reasonable will depend on all the circumstances of the case, the context in which they take place, the artist's reasoning and any existing relationship between the artist and the subject.
-A gratuitous insult is more likely to fall foul of the criminal law than a genuine attempt to express an opinion on a matter of public interest.